Rio Lagartos Yucatan: The Complete 2026 Guide — Flamingos, Pink Lakes & Tours

 Here are my recommendations:

-I have included a map with the road directions from Canun but you can easily see the road from Playa del Carmen and Tulum, the distances are pretty much similar.
+I have included a map with road directions from Cancun, but you can easily see the road from Playa del Carmen and Tulum; the distances are pretty much the same.

 I would suggest that you use the Toll Roads, when available, to save time and also to purchase a Mexican Sim Card, definitely one of the best Mexico travel tips I could give you.
 It’s practical and makes you safer. 🙂